Audi Q7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi Q7 are $1,130 a year for full coverage.
-Comprehensive costs on average $214, collision insurance costs $284, and liability is $474.
-Liability-only coverage costs around $522 a year, and high-risk coverage costs around $2,428.
-Teens pay the highest rates at up to $4,424 a year.
+The average insurance rates for an Audi Q7 are $1,130 a year including full coverage.
+Comprehensive insurance costs on average $214 each year, collision costs $284, and liability insurance costs $474.
+Liability-only insurance costs as little as $522 a year, with high-risk driver insurance costing $2,428 or more.
+16-year-old drivers cost the most to insure at $4,424 a year or more.

 Average premium for full coverage: $1,130

-Estimates include $500 deductible amounts, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all states and for different Q7 trim levels.
+These estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Q7 models.

-For the average 40-year-old driver, Audi Q7 insurance prices range from as low as $522 for basic liability insurance to a much higher rate of $2,428 for a driver who requires high-risk insurance.
+For the average driver, Audi Q7 insurance rates go from as low as $522 for basic liability insurance to a high rate of $2,428 for a driver that may need high-risk insurance.

-The ranges above show why anyone shopping for car insurance should compare rates quotes based on a specific location and risk profile, instead of using averaged prices.
+The examples above highlight why all drivers should compare rates based on a specific location and risk profile, rather than relying on rate averages.

 Use the form below to get customized rates for your location.